FRINGEMORPHS TRUEPINK

 HATCHING SOME EGGS

-Now I should note that while we weren't the first breeder to work with pinks, for some reason or another we seemed to be the only breeder who continued working with them.
-Many breeders stopped breeding all together and pinks kind of fell into obscurity.
+While we weren't the first breeder to work with pinks, for some reason or another, we seemed to be the only breeder who continued working with them.
+Many of the breeders who were working with pinks stopped breeding entirely.
+Who knows where pink crested geckos would be without Peaches.
+So many of the pink geckos today can trace their lineage directly back to her.

-Baby Blush next to one of her typically dark siblings.
+Baby Blush next to one of her typically darker siblings.

 Blush being silly.